Izenda7Series/docs/ui/doc_data_model_tables,_views_and_stored_procedures.rst

 -  mark stored procedures as dynamic

 **Note:** |br|
-   Izenda do not support Stored Procedure for AWS Redshift database.
+   Stored Procedures are not supported in AWS Redshift databases.

 List tables, views or stored procedures
 ---------------------------------------